hasibzunair/learn-mlops/README.md

-# Learning Cloud
+# Learning MLOps

-My notes and materials while learning cloud stuff.
+My notes and materials while learning cloud stuff in the context of machine learning (MLOps).

 ### GCP course todos